citizenfx/natives/SHAPETEST/StartShapeTestLosProbe.md

 * **z2**: Ending Z coordinate.
 * **flags**: Flags.
 * **entity**: An entity to ignore, or 0.
-* **p8**: A bit mask with bits 1, 2, 4, or 7 relating to collider types.
+* **options**: A bit mask with bits 1, 2, 4, or 7 relating to collider types.
 4 and 7 are usually used.

 ## Return value
 A shape test handle.